 There is a small grocery store at the park entrance (that has really good coffee!
 Great morning stop), but other than that there are no food or drinks available in the park.
 It’s important that you bring your own food and drinks for the day or multiple days if you’re camping.
 This is especially important if you are on the all day bus trip, as there is no food available for purchase anywhere during the day.

 All of these local favorites near Denali are near the park entrance.
-All except 229 Parks are in Healy, located about 10 miles north of the park entrance.
+All except 229 Parks are in Healy, located about 10 miles north of the park.
 These are all seasonal except for Rose’s, which has limited winter hours.

 229 Parks: A favorite locals stop on the drive between Fairbanks and Anchorage, it’s located just south of the Denali park entrance.
 Owned by Laura Cole (mentioned above), this is the place for local and seasonal ingredients made into amazing food.